astr0coder99/exoplanet-project/README.md

 2. Open the `exoplanet_analysis.ipynb` notebook using Jupyter or [Google Colab](https://colab.research.google.com/)
 3. Run the cells to explore the data and analysis

-## License
-This project is licensed under the MIT License. # Exoplanet Project

-This project analyzes data from the NASA Exoplanet Archive to explore confirmed exoplanets and their properties.

 ## Project Goals
 - Load and clean exoplanet data using Python